simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

     bolt task run simple_grid::check_stage augmented_site_level_config_file=/etc/simple_grid/site_config/augmented_site_level_config_file.yaml site_infrastructure_key=site_infrastructure expected_stage=pre_deploy -t localhost
     ```
     and observe the outliers field in the output.
 If the outliers field is empty, that means all machines are in pre_deploy stage
-    and we can proceed to execute the stage.
-For instance:
+    and we can proceed to the next step to execute the stage.
+The correct output looks as follows:
     ```shell script
         {
             "expected_stage": "pre_deploy",